COMMENT: After one year of war, Russia faces new challenges in Ukraine

 Another group, potentially even more destabilising for Moscow, threatens upheaval within the Russian Federation itself.
 While the first decade of Putin’s rule saw Russia reconquer then-de facto independent Chechnya and crush the separatist movement there, the remnants of that movement fled abroad, either to Europe or to continue the fight in Syria.

 Many of these organisers and fighters have now moved to Ukraine, where they have come together in a reborn Ichkerian (the name of the breakaway Chechen state) movement.
-Joining pro-Ukrainian Chechen units active since the initial Donbas fighting in 2014, these motivated fighters have proved one of the most motivated and experienced foreign forces on the Ukrainian side, boasting veterans of the 2000s insurgency in Chechnya with years of prowess fighting Russian troops.
+Joining pro-Ukrainian Chechen units active since the initial Donbas fighting in 2014, these motivated fighters have proved one of the most motivated and experienced foreign forces on the Ukrainian side, boasting veterans of the 2000s insurgency in Chechnya with years of prowess in fighting Russian troops.

 The renewed separatist movement aims to overthrow Ramzan Kadyrov, Putin’s appointed leader of Chechnya, whose forces are fighting alongside Russian regulars in Ukraine, and they are already receiving support from the Ukrainian government to eventually do so.
 An unravelling in Chechnya would pose a truly grave risk to Putin.

 One year into Russia’s invasion, Moscow still possesses enough forces to hold swathes of Ukrainian territory and slowly push the front lines forward to take more.
 But Russia’s military capabilities are degrading steadily, and Putin may soon find new challenges in his backyard.
-The war still has a long way to go for the decisive victory Ukraine is searching for – but the momentum appears solidly on Kyiv’s side as the spring approaches.
+The war still has a long way to go for the decisive victory Ukraine is searching for – but the momentum appears to be solidly on Kyiv’s side as the spring approaches.